KDE/kde-builder/doc/man-kde-builder.1.md

 Shows a brief synopsis and frequently-used command line options.

 `--show-info`
-Shows information about kdesrc-build and the operating system which may be useful in bug reports or when requesting help on forums or mailing lists.
+Shows information about kde-builder and the operating system which may be useful in bug reports or when requesting help on forums or mailing lists.

 `--initial-setup`
-Performs one-time setup for users running kdesrc-build on common distributions.
-This includes installation of known system dependencies, a default configuration file setup, and changes to your ~/.bashrc to make the software installed by kdesrc-build accessible.
+Performs one-time setup for users running kde-builder on common distributions.
+This includes installation of known system dependencies, a default configuration file setup, and changes to your ~/.bashrc to make the software installed by kde-builder accessible.
 This is exactly equivalent to using "--install-distro-packages --generate-config" at the same time.
-In kdesrc-build (perl implementation) it additionally uses "--install-distro-packages-perl".
+In kde-builder (perl implementation) it additionally uses "--install-distro-packages-perl".

 `--install-distro-packages`
-Installs distro packages (on supported Linux distributions) necessary to prepare the system for kdesrc-build to operate, and for the newly-installed KDE software to run.
+Installs distro packages (on supported Linux distributions) necessary to prepare the system for kde-builder to operate, and for the newly-installed KDE software to run.

 `--generate-config`
-Generate the kdesrc-build configuration file.
+Generate the kde-builder configuration file.

 `-p, --pretend`
 Operate in a "dry run" mode.
 No network accesses are made, no log files